 Vetter’s Code of Conduct is accompanied by our Compliance Management Policy, that – translating our strong commitment to compliance – provides groupwide applicable rules for the general setup of Vetter’s compliance management system.
 It outlines the objective of our compliance management system - to mitigate Vetter’s potential corporate compliance exposure, especially, without limitation, in the areas anti-bribery and anti-corruption, fair competition, anti-modern slavery and harassment.
 It contains guidance for the identification and assessment of compliance related risks for the company as well as general measures to minimize them (e.g. principles for conducting business partner compliance due diligence).
 Furthermore, it describes structure and tasks of Vetter’s compliance organization, reporting channels for compliance related issues as well as procedures and guidelines for the handling of reported compliance incidents with a special focus on the protection of persons reporting incidents in good faith against any potential retaliation.

-Our expectation towards our suppliers is to fully comply with all applicable laws, rules and regulations of the countries in which they do business as set out in our Supplier Code of Conduct.
-This includes, but is not limited to, the requirement that our suppliers commit to ethical business conduct and fair labor and employment practices such as prohibiting and refraining from any kind of child labor, forced labor, slavery or bondage in their organization and compliance with the applicable national laws regarding labor rights, work hours and wages.
-Vetter encourages its suppliers to select its subcontractors on the principles of Vetter’s Supplier Code of Conduct and to encourage subcontractors to comply with the minimum standards set forth therein.
+Our expectation towards our suppliers, customers and all other business partners is to fully comply with all applicable laws, rules and regulations of the countries in which they do business.
+With the 2023’s version of our Business Partner Code of Conduct (the former Supplier Code of Conduct) we extended the scope of this code to all of our business partners.
+We expect them to commit to ethical business conduct, fair labor and employment practices such as prohibiting and refraining from any kind of child labor, forced labor, slavery or bondage in their organization and compliance with the applicable national laws regarding labor rights, work hours and wages.
+Vetter encourages its business partners to select its subcontractors on the principles of Vetter’s Business Partner Code of Conduct and to encourage subcontractors to comply with the minimum standards set forth therein.
 Furthermore, suppliers are encouraged to report compliance concerns.
-Since its implementation in 2015, the Vetter Supplier Code of Conduct is negotiated as part of Vetter’s agreements with suppliers.
+The Vetter Business Partner Code of Conduct is negotiated as part of Vetter’s agreements with business partners.

 2. Risk Awareness

 Regular performance of compliance risk analysis is an essential part of Vetter’s compliance management system.
-In 2019 Vetter conducted its second companywide compliance risk analysis.
-A comprehensive analysis of the available company data and planned further development of Vetter’s business activities, the current market environment and the results of the interviews conducted through several levels of management within Vetter form the basis for the current company’s compliance risk profile.
-With the relaxation of post-pandemic travel restrictions, Vetter took the opportunity to further sharpen its compliance risk profile by conducting a dedicated onsite risk analysis with a special focus on the APAC region.
-In interviews and workshops – both partly with participation of external business partners - specific regional compliance related risks were discussed, compliant, and appropriate for the specifics of the geographical region, solutions were worked out.
-The advisory function of Vetter’s Compliance Office within the company was further enhanced.
-The next dedicated risk analysis is planned for 2023.
+In 2023 Vetter conducted its third companywide compliance risk analysis.
+A comprehensive analysis of the available company data and planned further development of Vetter’s business activities, the current market environment together with the results of the interviews conducted through several levels of management and a randomized online survey among randomly selected employees within Vetter form the basis for the current company’s compliance risk profile.

-Based on published country risk profiles e.g. for corruption4 and modern slavery5, we conduct business partner due diligence.
+Based on published country risk profiles e.g., for corruption5 and modern slavery6, we conduct business partner due diligences.
 Depending on the risk-level a respective due diligence reveals, Vetter defines appropriate prerequisites and measures for a possible collaboration with a business partner to mitigate the identified risks and consistently enforces them.

 Vetter is fully committed to respect human rights.
-Complying with the new German Act on Corporate Due Diligence Obligations in Supply Chains coming into force on January 1, 2023, Vetter initiated a cross-departmental initiative for the implementation of the new specific corporate obligations.
-Using a risk-based approach, Vetter conducted a risk analysis within its own operations as well as within its global supply chain.
+Complying with the German Act on Corporate Due Diligence Obligations in Supply Chains coming into force on January 1, 2023.
+By applying a risk-based approach, Vetter conducted a risk analysis within its own operations as well as within its global supply chain.
 In a first step specific focus was laid on abstract country related and industry related risk.
-Business partners with an identified risk were assessed in a second step with specific focus on possible violations of human rights and/or the environment.
-The results were incorporated into Vetter’s selection and supplier management processes and form the basis for the description of appropriate, preventive and responsive measures (Vetter’s policy statement on its human rights strategy).
+Suppliers with an identified risk were assessed in a second step with specific focus on possible violations of human rights and/or the environment.
+The results were incorporated into Vetter’s selection and supplier management processes and form the basis for the description of appropriate, preventive and responsive measures (Vetter’s Policy Statement on its human rights strategy).
 Vetter is aware that the implementation of measures to mitigate the risk of violations of human rights along its supply chain is an ongoing process.
-Therefore, Vetter keeps continuously monitoring the respective risks and continues to develop its risk management system further.
+Therefore, Vetter keeps continuously monitoring the respective risks and continues to further develop its risk management system.

 3. Accountability Standards

-Vetter’s goal is to work with suppliers who embrace and comply with the principles of Vetter’s Supplier Code of Conduct, and in turn, to have these suppliers encourage compliance from any sub-supplier with whom they work in the delivery of any materials or services for Vetter.
-Vetter’s Supplier Code of Conduct foresees Vetter’s right to review and audit suppliers’ compliance with Vetter’s Supplier Code of Conduct.
-To the extent permitted by law and contractual provisions governing termination rights, we reserve the right to terminate relationships with third parties, including suppliers, who conduct business in a manner that conflicts with Vetter’s Code of Conduct or Vetter’s Supplier Code of Conduct.
+Vetter’s goal is to work with business partners who embrace and comply with the principles of Vetter’s Business Partner Code of Conduct, and in turn, to have these business partners encourage compliance from any companies with whom they work with along the value chain, be it in the delivery of any materials or services for Vetter, or in regard to further processing of deliverables of Vetter.
+Vetter’s Supplier Code of Conduct foresees Vetter’s right to review and audit business partner’ compliance with Vetter’s Business Partner Code of Conduct.
+To the extent permitted by law and contractual provisions governing termination rights, we reserve the right to terminate relationships with third parties, including suppliers, who conduct business in a manner that conflicts with Vetter’s Code of Conduct or Vetter’s Business Partner Code of Conduct.

 Vetter employees who do not comply with the provisions of Vetter’s Code of Conduct may be subject to disciplinary action.
 Unless otherwise prohibited by law, disciplinary action may include termination of employment.